gemyago/word-of-wisdom-go/README.md

 Both client & server support additional flags, run with -h to see the details.

-## TODOs

-* Solve in parallel
-* Better justification of the hashing algo

 ## Task Definition

 Design and implement “Word of Wisdom” tcp server.